What Spiritual Leaders Need to Know

 5. Your role is that of First Responder, not expert.

-Bishops cannot possibly be expected to be educated on all of the issues that will come to their desk seeking help.
-In this very complex matter, where the lives of generations will be affected by the ability of the addict to get appropriate help, please, Bishops, consider yourselves simply to be the FIRST RESPONDER.
+Faith leaders cannot possibly be expected to be educated on all of the issues that will come to their desk seeking help.
+In this very complex matter, where the lives of generations will be affected by the ability of the addict to get appropriate help consider yourselves simply to be the FIRST RESPONDER.

-The best counsel or advice a Bishop can give is for the person to get to a qualified therapist specializing in sexual addiction and to find a 12 Step Addiction Recovery program to start attending.
+The best counsel or advice a faith leader can give is for the person to get to a qualified therapist specializing in sexual addiction and to find a 12 Step Addiction Recovery program to start attending.

-Very, very often, a Bishop’s counsel, which is well-intentioned and most likely based on their best intuition from their own life experiences, is exactly the opposite of what will help an addict to find recovery.
-A Bishop’s job, rather than having the answers, is to get the addict to the people who do have answers to help them start real recovery.
+Very, very often, a leader’s counsel, which is well-intentioned and most likely based on their best intuition from their own life experiences, is exactly the opposite of what will help an addict to find recovery.
+A faith leader’s job, rather than having the answers, is to get the addict to the people who do have answers to help them start real recovery.

 6. Isolation is the lifeblood of Addiction.